Wilson Center Projects

 “The Other Russia: Labor Politics and the Putin Regime in Challenging Economic Times.”

 Other books include Working Through the Past: Labor and Authoritarian Legacies in Comparative Perspective (co-edited with Teri Caraway and Maria Lorena Cook); Workers after Workers’ States: Labor and Politics in Postcommunist Eastern Europe (co-edited with David Ost); and Hot Coal, Cold Steel: Russian and Ukrainian Workers From the End of the Soviet Union to the Post-Communist Transformations.
-Articles have appeared in journals such as World Politics, Demokratizatsiya, Communist and Post-Communist Studies, Politics & Society, Post-Soviet Affairs, East European Politics & Societies, Problems of Post-Communism, and Slavic Review.
-Popular writings have appeared in the Washington Post , the Guardian , Newsweek, and Foreign Affairs .
+Articles have appeared in journals such as World Politics, Slavic Review, Demokratizatsiya, Communist and Post-Communist Studies, Politics & Society, Post-Soviet Affairs, East European Politics & Societies, Problems of Post-Communism, and Slavic Review.
+Popular writings have appeared in Foreign Affairs, Newsweek, the Guardian, The Nation, and the Washington Post.

 Working Through the Past: Labor and Authoritarian Legacies in Comparative Perspective, co-edited with Teri Caraway and Maria Lorena Cook (Cornell University Press, 2015).